FNNDSC/mediawiki/README.rst

         ``git clone https://github.com/FNNDSC/mediawiki.git``

-Then just execute the ``make.sh`` script with:
+Then execute the ``make.sh`` script with:

         ``bash make.sh``

-It will power up the wiki on the following address:
+It will then power up the wiki on the following address:

         http://yourIPaddress:8080

-As a side note, if you want to shutdown temporary the wiki you can use:
+As a side note, if you want to shutdown the wiki temporarily you can use:

         ``docker-compose down``
-To power it again you can use:
+To power it up again you can use:

         ``docker-compose up``
 NOTE: Don't forget to do it in the ``mediawiki`` directory